tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/实例/登录 Windows 实例/使用 RDP 文件登录 Windows 实例（推荐）_intl_en.md

 ### Logging in to your CVM on MacOS using RDP

->
+>?
 >- The following operations use Microsoft Remote Desktop for Mac as an example.
 Microsoft stopped providing a link to download the Remote Desktop client in 2017.
-Currently, its subsidiary HockeyApp is responsible for releasing the beta client.
+Currently, its subsidiary HockeyApp is responsible for releasing the beta client.Go to [Microsoft Remote Desktop Beta](https://install.appcenter.ms/orgs/rdmacios-k2vy/apps/microsoft-remote-desktop-for-mac/distribution_groups/all-users-of-microsoft-remote-desktop-for-mac) to download a Beta version.
 >- The following operations use a CVM on Windows Server 2012 R2 as an example.
 >
 1. Download and install Microsoft Remote Desktop for Mac on your local computer.